 Interested in online chicken keeping courses?

 If you feel you want to learn more about how to identify, treat and prevent mites & lice, check out our friends over at Chickenpedia!
 They have online courses that explain exactly HOW to eradicate mites and lice forever with bonus checklists and downloads.
-I recommend them to all of my readers, and if you use my code when you register you will also receive a 50% discount (BOKBOK50).
 Click here to visit Chickenpedia's Online Courses today.

 Chooks acting funny?
 Don't think it’s mites or lice?
 Check out our healthy chicken checklist!